Mathématique: Chapter 80

 “Where’s he going?”
 Vala asked in a stage whisper.

-“No idea,” Young said.
+Young grimaced and opened a hand.
 “Keller held my team at triage.”

 Before Jackson could reply, Woolsey backed into his own office, fighting with a chair that was doing its best to avoid being moved.
 Jackson crossed to help him and together they dragged the chair up to the desk.

-“My goodness the pair of you are strong,” Vala said, lounging back in her chair and lifting her injured foot into Young’s lap.
+“My goodness, the pair of you are strong.”
+Vala lounged back in her chair and lifted her injured foot into Young’s lap.
 “The colonel and I are quite overcome.”

-Jackson looked up at her, the sun streaking his hair with gold.
-He gave her a magnificent glare of sea-angel blue, coupled with a scowl that’d brought down empires.
+Jackson looked up at her, and the sun streaked his hair with gold.
+He dropped into the chair Woolsey had found for him and gave her a magnificent glare of sea-angel blue, coupled with a scowl that had brought down an empire or two.

 “I’m fine,” Young said.